GSA/idmanagement.gov/_piv/2_piv_basics.md

 ![Example of a PIV credential and its physical components]({{site.baseurl}}/assets/piv/elements.png){:style="float:left"}

-An example of a PIV credential can be seen to the left.
+An example of a PIV credential can be seen above.

 The image shows the standard placement for information such as photograph, name, affiliation, expiration date, organization, and the **chip**.